Category Archives: Elderly law

 Supreme People’s Court’s New Policy on Providing Judicial Services and Safeguards for the National Strategy on Aging

-In late March, the Supreme People’s Court issued its Opinion on Providing Judicial Services and Safeguards for Implementing the National Strategy for Actively Addressing Population Aging (Population Aging Opinion, 最高人民法院关于为实施积极应对人口老龄化国家战略提供司法服务和保障的意见).
-The SPC issued a set of typical cases to illustrate specific issues for the lower courts and the general public, consistent with the developments discussed in my last blogpost.
-The National Strategy itself is found here.
-I have also found that the Asian Development Bank is providing technical support for the National Strategy, although it does not appear the technical support extends to legal aspects.
-The National Strategy contains the core of some of the principal measures of the Population Aging Opinion.
-When I read the Population Aging National Strategy, I knew that the SPC would issue a corresponding judicial services and safeguards opinion because I noticed certain provisions related to the courts and knew (from writing an old blogpost) that the legal infrastructure related to the elderly, including the systems promoted by the courts, has lagged behind the needs of the aging population.
+In late March 2021, the Supreme People’s Court issued its Opinion on Providing Judicial Services and Safeguards for Implementing the National Strategy for Actively Addressing Population Aging (Population Aging Opinion, 最高人民法院关于为实施积极应对人口老龄化国家战略提供司法服务和保障的意见).
+The SPC issued a set of typical cases (translation available here) to illustrate specific issues for the lower courts and the general public, consistent with the developments discussed in my last blogpost.
+The Population Aging Opinion develops some of the principal measures of the National Strategy.

 A brief summary of the Population Aging Opinion follows, along with a bit of background information and some very brief comments.